JSON Sorter

 Does sorting JSON keys change the data?

-Sorting object member names changes text order, not the parsed values.
-Array sorting is different because arrays are ordered data, so keep Preserve array order unless the array is a record set that should be sorted by a property.
+Sorting object member names changes visible text order after parsing, not the values themselves.
+Sorting arrays is different because array sequence is data, so keep array order unless the array is a record set with a real sort field.

-Which key comparison mode should I use for repeatable diffs?
+Which key comparison should I use for repeatable diffs?

 Use Unicode code-unit order with the same A-Z or Z-A direction every time.
-Case-insensitive and natural ordering are easier to read in some documents, but they are review choices rather than strict canonical ordering.
+Case-insensitive and natural ordering are easier to read in some files, but they are not strict canonicalization rules.

 Does the sorter send my JSON anywhere?

-The source text and selected file are handled in the browser for sorting, audit rows, the path ledger, and chart output.
-The tool does not need a server lookup to process the JSON document.
+The JSON text and selected files are handled in the browser for sorting, path review, charting, copying, and downloads.
+The sorting step does not require uploading the document.

 Glossary: